zubairabid/wikisite_experiment/_posts/2017-02-22-frequently-asked-questions.md

 How does it work?

 > We crawl various sources on the internet, aggregate and reconcile user reviews for products.
-Leveraging machine learning algorithms, we detect fine-grained topics and implicit sentiment, after blacklisting potentially fraudulant content.
+Leveraging machine learning algorithms, we detect fine-grained topics and implicit sentiment, after blacklisting potentially unnatural content.
 This information is churned and presented as an unbiased, feature-wise summary scorecard of the aggregate opinion, along with the relevant pros and cons.
-A search engine sits on top of this insights layer, enabling discovery based on specific feature requirements.
+A search engine sits on top of this, enabling discovery based on specific feature requirements.

 Where does TheReviewIndex get the data?